 In this blog post, we’re going to talk about Media Passes!
 And why you definitely need a media pass if you’re a wedding photographer, videographer or any other kind of media equipment specialist that uses LARGE bags to get through the airport.

-If you’re new here, hi!
+If you’re new here, welcome!
 My name is Alesia and I’m a destination wedding videographer that travels often with my camera equipment.
+I love shooting film, mentoring other filmmakers and traveling around the world for work.
+If you’re like me and always lugging cameras and tripods and spotlights everywhere you go, this blog is for you!

 What is a Media Pass?